silentorb/business-solutions/continuous-signal-speculation.md

 ### Funding

-* The primary problem facing speculative financial involves funding and can be divided into several funding-related sub-problems:
+* The primary problem facing speculative finance revolve around funding and can be divided into several funding-related sub-problems:
   * If a user makes a successful prediction, that user should make a profit
   * The funds for that profit need to come from somewhere, preferrably users who made unsuccessful predictions
   * For decentralized blockchain solutions, debt collection is not an option so any funding needs to be provided up front and readily available